 Effective succession planning is important to our long-term success.
 Failure to ensure effective transfer of knowledge and smooth transitions involving key employees and senior executives could hinder our strategic planning and execution.
-In particular, we appointed a new Chief Executive Officer in October 2019.
-Our ability to execute our business strategies, ensure a cohesive management team, and attract and retain key executives may be adversely affected by the uncertainty associated with the transition to a new chief executive officer.
+Our ability to execute our business strategies, ensure a cohesive management team, and attract and retain key executives may be adversely affected by the uncertainty that could be associated with the needing to transition to a new senior leadership.